Adding Terpenes to Cannabis Products (Distillate, Buds, Dabs, Oil, & Tinctures)

 Also found in thyme, mango, cardamom, ylang-ylang, citrus, bay leaves, and lemongrass.

-As a herbal aroma that has hints of citrus, cloves, and musk as well, myrcene is the ideal terpene if we’re looking to relax or sedate ourselves after a hard day’s work.
-This particular terpene enhances THC’s psychoactivity, which bodes well with those who are not afraid of stronger effects.
-Furthermore, it has anti-inflammatory properties and is antifungal and antibacterial, as well as antiseptic.
+As a herbal aroma that has hints of citrus, cloves, and musk as well, myrcene is the ideal terpene if we’re looking to relax after a hard day’s work.
+This particular terpene enhances the cognitive effects of THC, which bodes well with those who aren’t afraid of stronger effects.

 Also found in pepper, cinnamon, cloves, oregano, hops, and basil.